airbytehq/airbyte/airbyte-ci/connectors/connectors_qa/README.md

 ### 1.3.0

-Added `CheckConnectorMaxSecondsBetweenMessagesValue` check that verifies presencse of `maxSecondsBetweenMessages` value in `metadata.yaml` file for all source certified connectors.
+Added `CheckConnectorMaxSecondsBetweenMessagesValue` check that verifies presence of `maxSecondsBetweenMessages` value in `metadata.yaml` file for all source certified connectors.

 ### 1.2.0